conghd/AMA_Coding_Exercise/README.md

 ## Example Usage

+    ```sh
     Enter a string : Welcome to Edmonton!
     Enter a number: 5
     Shifted string: 'nton!Welcome to Edmo'

 ## Error Handling
 The program ensures that the input string contains  letters.